 When solar gain is desired, any orientation with 15 of true south will work.
 Facing more to the east will catch more morning sun (but leave the west face more vulnerable to overheating), while facing more west will catch more afternoon sun (but leave the west face less vulnerable to overheating).

 Windows: as a general rule, at least 7% of the floor area in windows is the minimum amount to get significant solar gain, and about 15% is about the most that generally makes sense.
-Average monthly solar gain data is available for at least a hundred US locations, and using that a more sophisticated analysis could be done, but everything else dependent on weather conditions, you can only calculate best case, worst case and averages.
+Average monthly solar gain data is available for at least a hundred US locations, and using that a more sophisticated analysis could be done, but as with everything else dependent on weather conditions, you can only calculate best case, worst case and averages.
 Unless night time thermal blinds/shutters are used, at some point the heat loss at night (and cloudy days) starts to outweigh the value of the solar gain during the day.
 Note also that large amounts of glass tend to create large amount of glare, especially when the sun is all coming from one direction.
 For buildings with large amounts of glass, glare is circumvented by collecting some solar away from the occupied floor, using light shelves to distributed the light better etc.

 In mild climates, or climates with reliable sun, clear glass has the highest SHGC, and so would be a good choice for south windows.
 In other climates, the tradeoff is that by adding a low-E coating the window's R-value improves by about 50% (R2 to R3), but the SHGC typically drops from around .7 to around .5, so the best choice depends on the situation.